AngelJC03/Data-Structures/README.md

 Javascript
 C++

 Each data structure will feature its designated main.cpp file.
 Within this file, all methods showcasing the algorithms' uses will be called.
-The output file will contain a standard output to help visualize the data structure after each method has been called.
+The output file, labeled "data structure"output.txt, will contain a standard output to help visualize the data structure after each method has been called.